Despite having started wheelchair basketball after London 2012 Leah Evans quickly proved to be a natural at the sport.

 In addition, 2014 also saw Leah win silver with Great Britain at the Women’s U25 European Championships in Hannover, Germany.
 The Steelers player also put up a fantastic performance in front of a huge crowd at the Copper Box during the GB Women’s National Paralympic Day game against the Netherlands.

-2016 has already seen Leah earn the honour of being named co-captain of the GB Women’s U25 Team alongside Siobhan Fitzpatrick for the 2016 Women’s U25 European Championships.
+2016 also saw Leah earn the honour of being named co-captain of the GB Women’s U25 Team alongside Siobhan Fitzpatrick for the 2016 Women’s U25 European Championships.

 Show your support for Leah Evans by sharing their bio!